ShreyanshMisra/Game-of-Life/README.md

 The Game of Life is a cellular-automaton, zero player game, developed by John Conway in 1970.
 John Conway
 Ceullular automata

-The game is played on an infinite grid of square cells, and its evolution is only determined by its initial state. regeneration
+regeneration

 ## Conway's Rules
+SAMPLE GRID
+The game is played on an infinite grid of square cells, and its evolution is only determined by its initial state.
+In Figure 1 the cells colored white are alive and the cells colored black are dead.
 - Birth of a Cell: a cell that is dead at time $t$ will be alive at time $t+1$ if exactly three of its eight neighbours were alive at time $t$.
-- Rule 2
+- Death of a Cell:
 - Rule 3
 - Rule 3